ibm-cloud-docs/dr-automation-powervs/workload-migration.md

 2. Login in to the Orchestrator VM.

-3. Check the current version using the following command:
+3. Check the current version of Orchestrator/KSYS using the following command:

    ```
    lslpp -l | grep ksys.license